Caring for an autistic child

 - eating and sleeping problems

-- learning difficulties
+- learning difficulties and developmental delays

-- medical and genetic disorders — such as fragile X syndrome
+- medical and genetic disorders, such as fragile X syndrome

-- dyspraxia — motor co-ordination difficulties
+- dyspraxia (motor co-ordination difficulties)

-You don’t need to be neurodivergent yourself to support neurodiversity in everyday life.
 Simple, respectful conversations with children can help build understanding and acceptance of autism in your family and community.

-Supporting your child's neurodiversity helps them to feel safe, understood and valued for who they are and have a positive impact on their mental health, wellbeing and sense of identity.
+Supporting your child's neurodiversity helps them to feel safe, understood and valued for who they are and can have a positive impact on their mental health, wellbeing and sense of identity.

 Where can I get financial help?